At last, you are about to put all you’ve learned into practice.

-A little earlier I mentioned that part of your responsibilities before dealing with a client is to try and determine what their expectations are when it comes to working with a personal trainer.
+A little earlier, I mentioned that part of your responsibilities before dealing with a client is to determine their expectations when it comes to working with a personal trainer.

 Certainly, the easiest way to do this is by working out their short and long-term goals, which I also mentioned.

-And part of your initial questionnaire to them should be dedicated to this end but including questions that can help a client identify what they want to achieve.
+And part of your initial questionnaire to them should be dedicated to this end but include questions that can help clients identify what they want to achieve.

 Of course, this will give you a good idea but during your initial assessment with the client, this is certainly something that you will deal with even more.

 |A Good Option||A Good Option||Best CPT for you?